hfboyce/tableau_course/_build/html/_sources/lessons/lesson1.md

 Researchers then went off to see how changes to this visualization affected identification rates.

 Researchers changed the colour to something more interpretable.
-It's important to note that colourblindness affects many individuals particularly the specific red-green colour blindness.
+It's important to note that colorblindness affects many individuals particularly the specific red-green colour blindness.
 Not only that but it's not always completely clear what values are the ones doctors should be particularly concerned with.
 The researchers adapted the colours so that low ESS stands out more, and highlighted the area with a red colour, and the rest are in black and white.

 <img src="imgs/heart21.png"  width = "80%" alt="404 image" />